aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/EventDialogues/Spuder.md

 ### First encounter phase
 After, the encounter proceeds as normal.
 Most of the logic is described in the [Spuder](../../Enemy%20actions/Enemies/Spuder.md) action page, but it's mostly an unrestricted version of their first 2 encounters.

 This occurs until their `hp` becomes lower than their `maxhp` / 2 floored.
-When this happens, CheckEvent detects this which causes EventDialogue 7 starts followed by `flagvar` 11 being set to 200 so it only triggers once for the rest of the battle.
+When this happens, CheckEvent detects this which causes EventDialogue 7 to start followed by `flagvar` 11 being set to 200 so it only triggers once for the rest of the battle.
 This EventDialogue transitions to the second phase of the encounter.

 ### EventDialogue 7
 This EventDialogue transitions the third `Spuder` encounter to its second phase: